hamzasial1911/GUI-Calculator/README.md

 ## Installing

--Clone or download the repository
+1-Clone or download the repository <br>
--Open a terminal and navigate to the project directory -Run the calculator.py file using python3
+2-Open a terminal and navigate to the project directory <br>
+3-Run the calculator.py file using python3 <br>

 ```bash
 python3 calculator.py